Page loading ... Please wait.

 Strawberry Rhubarb Tart Recipe

-The most popular way to bake with strawberries and rhubarb is in a pie (rhubarb is often called the "pie plant").
+A two-crusted pie is the most popular way to bake with strawberries and rhubarb, which is probably why rhubarb is often called the "pie plant".
 For this recipe, however, we are going to make individual free form tarts.
-To do this we first cut the chilled pastry into 8 - 7 inch (18 cm) rounds.
-Then, instead of putting each round of pastry in a pan, we just place some of the filling in the center of each round of pastry and wrap the edges of the pastry up and around the strawberry/rhubarb filling.
-My favorite pastry to use with this filling is Pate Brisee, pronounced 'paht bree-ZAY', which is a French short crust pastry dough made from a mixture of flour, a little sugar, salt, butter, and ice water.
+To do this the chilled pastry is formed into small rounds.
+Then, instead of putting each round of pastry in a pie plate, we just place some of the strawberry/rhubarb filling in the center of each round of pastry and wrap the edges of the pastry up and over the filling.
+My favorite pastry to use is Pate Brisee, pronounced 'paht bree-ZAY', which is a French short crust pastry dough made from a mixture of flour, a little sugar, salt, butter, and ice water.
 It has a high ratio of fat to flour which gives the pastry a wonderful crumbly texture and buttery flavor.
 The tarts are baked in a fairly hot oven until the fruit's juices start to run.
-They are excellent served warm with a small scoop of vanilla ice cream.

 Pastry Crust: In a food processor, place the flour, salt, and sugar and process until combined.
 Add the butter and process until the mixture resembles coarse meal (about 15 seconds).
 Pour 1/4 cup (60 ml) water in a slow, steady stream, through the feed tube until the dough just holds together when pinched.
 Add remaining water, if necessary.
 Do not process more than 30 seconds.